uncle-fed/y2t/README.md

 ## Specifics for new projects

 The demo above displays the source data from the `*_data.yml` files found int `yml` directory.
-The rules about how to data should be presented are listed in `yml/specs.yml`.
+The rules about how data should be presented as a table are listed in `yml/specs.yml`.
-The custom JS code that tells the framework how to treat the demo YAML data can be found in `js/data.js`.
+Custom JS code that tells the framework how to treat the demo YAML data can be found in `js/data.js`.

 Once you clone this repository, you should mainly be concerned with three things:

-- The complete contents of the `yml` directory will be different in your project (your specs and data is _yours_).
+- The complete contents of the `yml` directory will be different in your project (the specs and the data is _yours_).
 - You should rewrite `js/data.js` for your project needs using the guidance from the provided demo `js/data.js`.
-- It is fully OK to mess with `css/custom.css` (and, if you must insist, also with `css/default.css`) for "look and feel".
+- It is fully OK to mess with `css/custom.css` (and, if you must, also with `css/default.css`) for the "look and feel".

 Most useful information (close-to-documentation) is given in the sample files `yml/specs.yml` and `js/data.js`.
 They also contain further pointers should you require deeper understanding about how things work under the hood.